-“Dog whistle politics” refers to the practice of sending out coded political messages, which are designed to be understood only by a narrow target audience.
+“Dog whistle politics” is the practice of sending out coded political messages or subtle signals, which are designed to be understood only by a narrow target audience.

 In their literal form, dog whistles are instruments that emit high-pitched frequencies which only dogs can hear; human beings don’t even register the sound.
 In their figurative form, dog whistle messages can be heard and understood by members of certain groups, but not by the population at large.